• Menu

 Designated as a Wilderness Area by the United States Congress in 1980, the Lost Creek Wilderness now contains over 110,000 acres of land, all of which is located in Colorado.
 The Lost Creek Wilderness can be found within the Pike National Forest.

 The name of the wilderness area was taken from Lost Creek, which was designated as a National National Landmark in 1966 and is called the Lost Creek Scenic Area.
-The natural landmark itself got its name from the fact that Lost Creek has a tendency to disappear underground and reappear downstream.
+The natural landmark itself got its name from the fact that Lost Creek tends to disappear underground and reappear downstream.

 Other than that, this sprawling wilderness is famous for its gorgeous topographical features, such as natural granite arches, domes, split boulders, and more.
 Wildlife such as bears, deer, and bobcats among others also call this region their home.